DARPA-ASKEM/terarium/.github/CONTRIBUTING.md

 3. Click the "JavaScript Debug Termimal" button in the _Run and Debug view_, which opens a terminal in VS Code.

+## Releasing
+New docker images are automatically built when changes are pushed into `main`.
+This will generate all images with the `latest` tag associated with it.
+For releasing of new stable versions simply add a git tag on `main` of the form `v#.#.#` or `v#.#.#-[a..z]`.
+This will automatically trigger a retagging of the latest build with the specified tag.

+> NOTE: Careful that you wait until the main build has completed so that the tag is pulling the correct `latest`

+---
 ## Debugging Backend

 ???